 Areas of Interest:

-Late 19th and 20th century lyric poetry and poetics, phenomenology, trauma studies, history of U.S. religions, race studies, contemplative practice.
+Late 19th and 20th century lyric poetry, phenomenology, trauma studies, history and theology of U.S. religions, sound studies, gender.

 University of Virginia, BA; Yale Divinity School, Master of Arts in Religion; Yale Institute of Sacred Music, Certificate of Interdisciplinary Studies.

 Sally Hansen is a PhD student in the University of Notre Dame’s English Department.
 Her work explores music, memory, and silence in lyric poetry, with interest in historical erasure and religious violence.
 Intimacy, disjuncture, rhythm, and iconography orient her current research, which focuses on late Victorian and 20th century poets from Gerard Manley Hopkins to H.D., Susan Howe, and Claudia Rankine.